tarantool/doc/doc/book/box/data_model.rst

 This section describes how Tarantool stores values and what operations with data it supports.

-If you tried out the
-:ref:`Starting Tarantool and making your first database <user_guide_getting_started-first_database>` exercise from "Getting Started", then your database looks like this:
+If you tried to create a database as suggested in our :ref:`"Getting started" exercises <getting_started>`, then your test database now looks like this:

 .. image:: data_model.svg